AlokDebnath/AlokDebnath.github.io/_sections/current-projects.md

     group at the University of Stuttgart in order to analyze and computationally represent misunderstanding in a manner that can help identify and resolve it.</td>
+    <td>Probing is one of the most useful mechanisms to understand
+    attention.
+However, code-mixed language modeling aims to identify information in terms of switch points and dependency information.</td>
   </tr>
 </table>